-The Top Bass Guitar Companies
+The Best Bass Guitar Companies

 Just like in any other industry, some of these companies are better than others.
 And, some focus on certain genres or styles of music.
-If you play bass, or are thinking about it, it's important to know who is who.
+If you play bass or are thinking about it, it's important to know who is who.

 But figuring it out isn't always easy.
 You're going to have to do a little research to uncover which companies make exactly what you need for your style and budget.

 This article can help.
 In this guide we’ll take a look at some of the best bass guitar brands out there, and what makes them so great.
-These are companies that have forged their legacies over decades, and sometimes centuries.
+These are companies that have forged their legacies over the decades, and sometimes centuries.

 Even if you’re familiar with most of the famous guitar makers, it’s a good bet you haven't heard of some of the top bass companies on the planet.
 The low-end is a different world, with a different language and a whole new set of players.